builing survey builing survey

 The Surveyor's Story

-In February 2004 we were instructed by Mr and Mrs Thomas to carry out a Schedule of Condition on the Greyhound Inn in Brackley, Northamptonshire.
+A few months later we were instructed by Mr and Mrs Thomas to carry out a Schedule of Condition on the Greyhound Inn in Brackley, Northamptonshire.

-One of our surveyors duly visited the Greyhound Inn and detailed all the problems with the building, recording its condition with photographic evidenc and in this case we took in the region of 300 photographs, pointing out faults and areas that needed attention.
+One of our surveyors duly visited the Greyhound Inn and detailed all the problems with the building, recording its condition with photographic evidence, and in this case we took in the region of 300 photographs, pointing out faults and areas that needed attention.

 We use 'Action Required' paragraphs in our surveys to pinpoint areas of concern and to focus our clients' attention on the main issues.
 We also give the client an idea of the anticipated costs of the work that needs doing.